Arraying/Candor/README.md

 - [💾] The ability to use state of previous pipelines as base images.
 - [🔌] A plugin system such that common pipeline steps such as Git clones can be abbreviated.
 - [🔧] A fully-fledged web dashboard replacing the CLI.
+- [📡] Updates and logs in real time.

 Please note that this roadmap will most likely change as priorities shift or new ideas arise.